6. The operator’s responsibilities

 The operator should decide whether to take additional pressure measurements on hot days and, if necessary, adjust the internal pressure to the level required in the operations manual.

 Operating the inflatable outside

-The operator should visually check for changes in wind direction (eg by looking at how the trees are swaying) to make sure readings are taken in the direction of the wind.
-If an anemometer is not available, the inflatable should not be operated outside.
+Visually check for changes in wind direction, for example by looking at how the trees are swaying, to make sure readings are taken in the direction of the wind.
+If an anemometer is not available, the inflatable must not be operated outside.

-Smartphone weather applications are not suitable to assess wind speed as they do not take localised wind conditions into account.
+Smartphone weather applications are not a substitute for an anemometer as they do not take localised weather wind conditions into account.

-Sealed inflatables should not be used when the wind, or gusts, are in excess of the maximum safe wind speed specified by the manufacturer.
+Sealed inflatables should not be used when the wind, or gusts, exceed the maximum safe wind speed specified by the manufacturer.
 This information should be stated clearly both on the inflatable device and in the operations manual.

-The operator is responsible for the safe use of the sealed inflatable throughout the day-to-day availability of the device to the public.
-Where appropriate, the operator should make sure that:
+As the operator of an inflatable, you are responsible for its safe use throughout the day-to-day availability of the device to the public.

 - written safe operating instructions are always available with the inflatable